Queen-s-Game-Development-Club/First-Workshop/README.md

 android.release.arm64 = "res://bin/libgdexample.android.template_release.arm64.so"
 ```

-finally, to build the game,
+each time you would like to rebuild the code in the GDExtensinn, run,

 ```
 scons platform=Windows
 ```

-I've found that this only works when the Godot editor is closed. there must be a
+I've found that this only works when the Godot editor is closed.
+There must be a
 better way.
 But for the purpose of this tutorial, this is what we got.